awsdocs/amazon-s3-developer-guide/doc_source/HLAbortDotNet.md

 ```

 **Note**
-You can also abort a specific multipart upload\.
+You can also stop a specific multipart upload\.
 For more information, see [List multipart uploads to an S3 Bucket using the AWS SDK for \.NET \(low\-level\)List multipart uploads ](LLlistMPuploadsDotNet.md)\.

 ## More info<a name="HLAbortDotNet-more-info"></a>